 Another spot to head in the evening and enjoy a sunset is the Darwin Ski Club at Fannie Bay, which has a dog-friendly beer garden and is a popular spot to watch the sunset.
 Alternatively, One Mile Brewery is open Thursday, Friday and Saturday evenings and is reportedly dog-friendly.

 Dog-Friendly Accommodation in Darwin

-Just over half of the caravan parks in Darwin are pet-friendly, although sometimes pets are only permitted on selected sites.
-Some of the pet-friendly options include Discovery Parks – Darwin, the closest part to the city, doesn’t allow pets during July.
+The majority of the caravan parks in Darwin are pet-friendly, although sometimes pets are only permitted on selected sites.
+Additionally, Discovery Parks – Darwin, the closest part to the city, doesn’t allow pets during July.

 We stayed at the Coolalinga Tourist Park.
 While a 25 minute drive from the city, the prices are quite reasonable (making it popular for longer stays), it has a swimming pool and there’s a fenced dog exercise area at the front of the park.
-A little further away, Tumbling Waters is also highly recommended, although it’s located past Berry Springs.

 If you’re after something more luxurious, check out the Mercure Darwin Airport Resort.
 This resort-style hotel offers a Pampered Pets Package, including accommodation in a dedicated pet-friendly room, their own pet bed and food bowl, plus a complimentary gift for your pet to take home.
-There are no size restrictions, but bookings need to be made directly.
+There are no size restrictions.

 Keeping Your Dog Safe around Darwin

-Another danger in the entire Northern Territory is the tick-borne disease Erhlichiosis.
+Another danger in the entire Northern Territory is the tick-borne disease Ehrlichiosis.
 This disease can be fatal if left untreated.
 Make sure you use tick prevention treatment for your dog.
 It’s best to combine the use of a tick collar, such as a Seresto collar (available both for puppies and small dogs and medium and large dogs), with your usual monthly chew.
 Also check your dog for ticks daily, plus keep them our of long grass.

 For more information on these and other dangers when travelling with a dog, read my guide to keeping your dog safe when travelling in Australia.